jfobrien29/jfobrien29.github.io/README.md

-# THE JACK O'BRIEN PERSONAL WEBSITE
+# THE JACK O'BRIEN PERSONAL SITE
 Congratulations if you've found your way here!

 I somtimes tailor my "website" for the companies I am applying to.